 In March 2016 we launched a new version of our Connected TV BBC Sport app and made it easier to find all the sports the BBC covers and improved the way our audience can access videos, news and scores, results on connected TVs.

 BBC Sport App for Connected TV

 Connected TV uses your broadband internet connection to bring online content directly on to your television.
 In addition to our sport coverage on network TV, the BBC Sport Connected TV App offers extra live streams from major sporting events the BBC covers.

-The BBC Sport App for Connected TV also offers live coverage of popular sports throughout the sporting calendar including live football, rugby union matches, athletics events including the Diamond League, tennis and snooker.
+The BBC Sport App for Connected TV also offers live coverage of popular sports throughout the sporting calendar including live football, rugby union matches, athletics, tennis and snooker.
 The Sport App also provides a platform for showcasing sports that are not usually covered on network TV such as equestrian and triathlon.

 Along with coverage of live events, the BBC Sport App for Connected TV also offers the latest video highlights and headlines for each major event, our most popular sports and for each of the UK nations.

 •HIGHLIGHTS AND CLIPS - Video highlights of the key moments from each event

 •LATEST HEADLINES - Full screen sports analysis and news direct from the BBC Sport website